robertjchristian/MRC/README.md

 # Building Decentralized AI

-December 9th 2023 the Decentralized AI communitty assembled from around the world in Ausitn, TX in order to begin contributing to this repository.
+On December 9, 2023 the Decentralized AI communitty assembled from around the world in Ausitn, TX in order to begin contributing to this repository.

-The objectives are to define both the tech stack and the practical technical standards for collabortion between everyone in the community.
+The objectives are to define both the tech stack and the practical technical standards for collabortion within in the community.

 Morpheus both encourages and will incentive developers who propose or impliment new standards or integrations between open source projects in DeAI.

 Live Journal

-## 1. Morpheus
+## Morpheus

 ### David A. Johnston